Print this role profile

 It is recognised that for effective service delivery to the customer, the organisation needs to create a balance between the need to protect information security, with the need to have access and information exchange to facilitate service delivery to their clients.
 A sound appreciation of the environment and sensitivity of information is central to this role.
 The security analyst will also work with the policy officer in developing policies that that provide users with guidelines that assist in ensuring information is stored and accessed in a safe way.

-A security analyst exhibits capabilities in line with the Skills Framework for the Information Age (SFIA) and the Queensland Public Service Workforce Capability Success Profile.
+A security analyst exhibits a combination of capabilities from the Skills Framework for the Information Age (SFIA) and from the Queensland Public Service Leadership competencies for Queensland Framework.

 Within the SFIA profile, the security analyst has level 5 capabilities, i.e. ensures and advises on the skills outlined below.

 Refer to the framework for descriptions of the seven levels of responsibility and accountability.

 SFIA skill code

 SFIA skill level of responsibility

 Monitors the application and compliance of security administration procedures and reviews information systems for actual or potential breaches in security.
 Ensures that all identified breaches in security are promptly and thoroughly investigated and that any system changes required to maintain security are implemented.
 Ensures that security records are accurate and complete and that request for support are dealt with according to set standards and procedures.
 Contributes to the creation and maintenance of policy, standards, procedures and documentation for security.

 Provides advice and guidance on security strategies to manage identified risks and ensure adoption and adherence to standards.
 Obtains and acts on vulnerability information and conducts security risk assessments, business impact analysis and accreditation on complex information systems.
 Investigates major breaches of security and recommends appropriate control improvements.
 Contributes to development of information security policy, standards and guidelines.